hibadaoud/CI-CD-Pipeine-Azure-Kubernetes-For-FruitVision-Application/README.md

 The original **FruitVision** project focuses on developing a deep learning computer vision model to detect, classify, and count fruits on trees.
 The model is integrated into a user-friendly application with a backend (NodeJs) and a persistent database (MongoDB) to track the history of predictions.
 The application is containerized using Docker and deployed using automated infrastructure provisioning for scalability (Terraform).

+To achieve this, test files and dependencies were added to the backend folder (`/backend/tests`) for validating functionality.
+Additionally, updates were made to the Flutter application code to ensure seamless deployment and integration with the deployed services.

 ## 🔑 **Key Objectives**

 - 🛡️ **Security and Vulnerability Scanning**: Ensure code, secrets, and container images are secure by identifying and mitigating vulnerabilities during the CI/CD pipeline.